jellevos/cyscompetition/index.md

 ## Frequently-asked questions
 *We will update this section based on the questions we receive.
 Please find our contact details below.*
+**Why are you targeting odors as a biometric?**
+It was not an option for us to generate a new real-life dataset, so we had to resort to generating artificial data.
+For biometrics like fingerprints, faces, and iris scans, there are public generators available.
+To level the playing field we decided to create a new data generation pipeline for another biometric, and to keep it hidden until the results are announced.

 ## Contacts
 This competition is organized by the CYS group of Delft University of Technology.